simplykamil6/2d-maze-creator/README.md

 # Implementing

-- Import in your code (default exported)
+- Import in your code (default exported).
 ![Implementing](resources/readme/images/implementing.png)

 - In the example it is imported as Maze